-- CEP1: To consult and engage with statutory and non-statutory stakeholders, including communities, landowners and the general public, at the earliest meaningful stage of a project's development. - CEP2: To recognise and develop the essential role that communities, landowners and other stakeholders play in transmission infrastructure development, and to engage with different stakeholders as appropriate at all stages of a grid development project. - CEP3: To ensure consultation and engagement feedback is appropriately considered in decision making. - CEP4: To facilitate formal complaints and to resolve such complaints in a timely manner.
+CEP1: To consult and engage with statutory and non-statutory stakeholders, including communities, landowners and the general public, at the earliest meaningful stage of a project's development.

+CEP2: To recognise and develop the essential role that communities, landowners and other stakeholders play in transmission infrastructure development, and to engage with different stakeholders as appropriate at all stages of a grid development project.

+CEP3: To ensure consultation and engagement feedback is appropriately considered in decision making and that this process is documented.

+CEP4: To facilitate a formal complaints system\and to resolve such complaints in a timely manner.